jhaskinsjr/nebula/README.md

 # Nebula: The Cloud-Native Microarchitecture Simulation Framework!

-Nebula (formerly: μService-SIMulator (ussim)) is a framework for developing cyce-accurate microprocessor simulators.
+Nebula (formerly: μService-SIMulator (ussim)) is a framework for developing cycle-accurate microprocessor simulators.
 Python libraries for decoding and executing statically linked RISC-V binaries, as well as several sample pipeline implementations using the framework are included.